charles-m-doan/distinction-space/content/Supportive/On_Computation_and_Methodology.md

 * Emphasis on emergence over analytic closure.
 * Openness to non-canonical ontological proposals.

-These features are consistent with MAF’s rejection of constitutive ontological privilege.
+These features are consistent with DC’s rejection of constitutive ontological privilege.
 As methodology, Wolfram’s program aligns naturally with a framework that treats ontology as abstraction layer rather than foundation.

 ---